jsburckhardt/gic/README.md

 ### Using LLMs hosted in Ollama Locally in your devcontainer (or any machine)

+>[!NOTE]
+>When using Ollama, it mounts the model to memory the first time you run it, which can take some time.
+After 5 minutes of inactivity, Ollama offloads the model.

 Here is an example to run `ollama` in your `devcontainer` and pulling phi3.5 image.

 ```json